 Some backpacks come with their own day packs (a small travel backpack for the day).
 The general rule of thumb is to keep all of your valuables and important things in your daypack.
 Some backpacks also have the daypack attached which can be zipped off and used separately.
 If you don’t have a daypack then take a zipped bag for walking around during the day.
 Below are our reviews for the best backpack for carry on.

 This day pack is perfect for carrying anything whether you’re on a hike, shopping at a market or spending a day at the beach.
 It’s strong yet it packs down to the size of a tennis ball so is easy to pack in your main bag.
 It's the ideal lightweight travel backpack for any trip.

-Osprey 40 – 46L
+Osprey Packs Farpoint 40

 “You can get a bag that works as both!
 Rolling backpacks they are called.
 The North Face and Osprey do them.
-However they are often quite heavy, so not ideal if you are only taking hand luggage.
+However, they are often quite heavy, so not ideal if you are only taking hand luggage.
 I recently got the Osprey Farpoint 40 backpack which is EU hand luggage size and is relatively light.” – Natalie Sarah

 “I love my Osprey 46.
 I have a random Timberland Daypack that I picked up at a thrift store.” – Julie Brock